CommWebTeam/mathml_formatter/README.md

 For m and c, &it; and &ic; are respectively added between each character.

+### Example

+Suppose we have math indicating the following equation:

+max(alpha) = ab - c_(ij)

+Which states that [the maximum of alpha] is equal to [(a multiplied by b) minus (c subscript ij)], where i indicates row and j indicates column.

+- max is a function.
+- alpha is a variable.
+- ab consists of two variables being multiplied against each other.
+- ij consists of two variables listed side-by-side.

+So the list would consist of
+- max f
+- alpha v
+- ab m
+- ij c

+## Priority

 Note that variables/functions/acronyms are checked after multiplication/commas to find if a multicharacter variable is multiplied by another variable.
 Within these two groups, strings are sorted by length in descending order.

-## Summation formatting
-If the option is checked, the tool will also attempt to adjust summations so that their text is above/below the summation symbol rather than to the right.
-It does this by searching for summations using the keyword <i>&lt;mo&gt; stretchy="false"</i>, then looks for the next mrow tags that have the same indentation as the keyword to add the padding around.
-It also adds padding around &lt;munder&gt; and &lt;munderover&gt;.

 ### Example
 Given the following list: